psycopg/psycopg/docs/basic/transactions.rst

 If the cursor is closed with a transaction open, no COMMIT command is sent to the server, which will then discard the connection.
-Certain middleware (such as pgbouncer) will also discard a connection left in transaction state, so, if possible you will want to commit or rollback a connection before finishing working with it.
+Certain middleware (such as PgBouncer) will also discard a connection left in transaction state, so, if possible you will want to commit or rollback a connection before finishing working with it.